-The type and style of drywall texture chosen can greatly affect the look and feel of a room.
+The type of drywall texture chosen can greatly affect the look and feel of a room.
 When design interior finishes including paint colors and trim packages, it is important to also consider the type of drywall texture that will be used.
-Different drywall textures can be combined with faux-finish paint styles to create a unique and stunning finish.
-Choosing the appropriate drywall texture can prove to be an important part of your interior design plan complimenting not only the color scheme of a room but also the trim, and furniture choices.
+Different drywall textures can be combined with faux-finish paint techniques to create unique and stunning wall finishes.
+A well done drywall texture can compliment not only the color scheme of a room but also the trim, and furniture choices.